tychonievich/cs2102/markdown/policies.md

 If you think your score in the course does not reflect your understanding of course material, please let us know.

 :::{style="color:red"}
-Your grade is divided into 4 modules, each with 23.5% of your grade.
+Your grade is divided into 4 modules.
-Each part's is either your average on the four module quizzes, or your score on the module makeup, or your score on the module final.
+We want you to do well in all four of the modules, as each covers content needed in later courses.
+To incentivize mastering all four areas, your grade will be computed as follows: your four module grades will be computed independently and then combined as follows:

+$$M =\min\big(
+    \max(m_1, m_2, m_3, m_4),
+    10+\min(m_1, m_2, m_3, m_4)
+\big)$$

 The three group projects are counted separately and are each worth 2% of your grade.

+Your full grade will be 94% $M$, 6% group projects.
-After combining your scores, we will round to a GPA and record the corresponding letter grade in SIS, as follows:
+After combining your scores, we will convert to letters and record the corresponding letter grade in SIS, as follows:

 You get     or  if you score     Which is worth
 ----------  --- ------------    ----------------
 A+          CR  near the top           4.0
 A           CR  &ge; 93%               4.0
 A&minus;    CR  &ge; 90%               3.7
-B+          CR  &ge; 86%               3.3
+B+          CR  &ge; 87%               3.3
 B           CR  &ge; 83%               3.0
 B&minus;    CR  &ge; 80%               2.7
-C+          CR  &ge; 76%               2.3
+C+          CR  &ge; 77%               2.3
-C           CR  &ge; 73%               2.0
-also[^1] C  CR  &ge; 70%               1.7
+C[^1]       CR  &ge; 70%               2.0
-D+          GC  &ge; 66%               1.3
+D+          GC  &ge; 67%               1.3
 D           GC  &ge; 63%               1.0
 D&minus;    GC  &ge; 60%               0.7
 F           NC  otherwise              0.0